kazakova/Metrics/README.md

 ```

 ## Extra Materials for Publication
-Apart from the **QMetrics** tool, this repository contains additional resources referenced in the article "PROTEOMICS-BASED SCORING OF CELLULAR RESPONSE TO STIMULI FOR IMPROVED CHARACTERIZATION OF SIGNALING PATHWAY ACTIVITY" (PROTEOMICS, submitted):
+Apart from the **QRePS** tool, this repository contains additional resources referenced in the article "PROTEOMICS-BASED SCORING OF CELLULAR RESPONSE TO STIMULI FOR IMPROVED CHARACTERIZATION OF SIGNALING PATHWAY ACTIVITY" (PROTEOMICS, submitted):

 • [Supplementary Tables](https://github.com/kazakova/Metrics/tree/main/Supplementary_materials)

-• [Jupyter Notebooks](https://github.com/kazakova/Metrics/tree/main/Notebooks) with original calculations (you can just use QMetrics on your data now)
+• [Jupyter Notebooks](https://github.com/kazakova/Metrics/tree/main/Notebooks) with original calculations (you can just use QRePS on your data now)